GovTechSG/seed-docs-new/onboard-device/public-officer.md

 3. Choose the appropriate method to register your Intune Device ID:

     a.
-If you only have a **SE GSIB** device, submit a [support request](https://go.gov.sg/seed-techpass-support) to register your Intune Device ID and skip rest of the steps.
+If you only have a **SE GSIB** device, raise a [support request](https://go.gov.sg/seed-techpass-support) to register your Intune Device ID and skip rest of the steps.
 Within two hours, you should receive the successfully onboarded email.

     b.
 If you have a **non-SE GSIB** device,log in to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).